2022 G20 Bali summit: Preparations

 The Indonesian government budgeted Rp 674 billion (~USD 45 million) for the G20 events.
 For the event's security, the Indonesian government deployed around 10,000 police officers and 18,000 soldiers, including 6,000 soldiers from Kodam IX/Udayana headquartered in Bali.
 Shortly before, during, and after the summit, flights to Bali's I Gusti Ngurah Rai International Airport became restricted, with limited operating hours for commercial aircraft and a ban against commercial aircraft staying overnight.
 Some flights are redirected to nearby airports in Surabaya, Lombok, and Makassar.

 Venue

 Due to the COVID-19 pandemic, the economy of the tourism-dependent Bali had been devastated, with the G20 summit event being seen as an opportunity to boost tourism to the island to pre-pandemic levels.
-The main venue of the summit is at The Apurva Kempinski Hotel of Nusa Dua, in Badung Regency.
-Other venues that also took part of the G20 summit were Bali International Convention Center for the media center, Sofitel Bali Nusa Dua Beach Resort for the Spouse Program, Ngurah Rai Grand Forest Park for a mangrove planting session and Garuda Wisnu Kencana Cultural Park for the gala dinner as well as the traditional performances.
+The main venue of the summit is at The Apurva Kempinski Bali resort in Nusa Dua, Badung Regency.
+Other venues that also took part of the G20 summit were the Bali International Convention Center for the media center, the Sofitel Bali Nusa Dua Beach Resort for the Spouse Program, Ngurah Rai Grand Forest Park for a mangrove planting session and Garuda Wisnu Kencana Cultural Park for the gala dinner as well as the traditional performances.